jbratcher/should-i-run/README.md

 ShouldIRun rates the current and daily weather conditions and determines how favorable they are for running.

+To view the live app demo, visit the link below:

 [Demo](https://jbratcher.github.io/ShouldIRun)

 #### Features include: